 Glastonbury is a medium-sized town located in the state of Connecticut.
 With a population of 35,054 people and seven constituent neighborhoods, Glastonbury is the 29th largest community in Connecticut.

 Also of interest is that Glastonbury has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Glastonbury is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.